6 Books by Native American Authors to Add to your TBR

 6 Books by Native American own-voices authors you need to check out

-Through personal research and the help of Twitter below are a list of recommended books by Native American authors.
+Through personal research and the help of Twitter, below is a list of recommended books by Native American authors.
 Titles link to the Goodreads page, I am not using affiliate links in this post.

 While most of the world has drowned beneath the sudden rising waters of a climate apocalypse, Dinétah (formerly the Navajo reservation) has been reborn.
 The gods and heroes of legend walk the land, but so do monsters.